ashwinnsr/ashwinnsr.github.io/_posts/2025-12-05-geography-marginalization.md

 Thorat, S and P Attewell (2010): “The Legacy of Social Exclusion: A Correspondence Study of Job Discrimination in India’s Urban Private Sector,” Blocked by Caste: Economic Discrimination in Modern India, S Thorat and K S Newman (eds), New Delhi: Oxford University Press.

 Thorat, S and K S Newman (eds) (2010): Blocked by Caste: Economic Discrimination in Modern India, New Delhi: Oxford University Press.

-***
-*All datasets, R-scripts, diagnostic files, and spatial mappings used in this analysis are open-source and available in the project GitHub repository.*
-Thorat, S and K S Newman (eds) (2010): Blocked by Caste: Economic Discrimination in Modern India, New Delhi: Oxford University Press.